If you are looking for the best aquarium plants for shrimp then you are at the right place.

 How much light does Pearl weed require?

-Pearl weed do well in moderate lighting conditions.
+Pearl weed does well in moderate lighting conditions.

 How to keep Pearl weed in a nano shrimp tank?

-Pearl weed is a short stem plant.
-It is a very popular plant in aquascaping because you can keep it anywhere in the plant tank whether that is foregground, midground or in the background of the tank.
+Pearl weed is a short, stem plant.
+It is a very popular plant in aquascaping because you can keep it anywhere in the plant tank whether that is foreground, midground, or in the background of the tank.

 You can also use it as a carpet plant.